Cannabis Business Income Tax

-- Individuals – Medical marijuana businesses operating under California's personal income tax law may deduct cost of goods sold (COGS).
+- Individuals – Marijuana businesses operating under California's personal income tax law may deduct cost of goods sold (COGS).
 However, you cannot deduct other business expenses, such as rent and wages.

-- Corporations and Unincorporated Associations – Medical marijuana business entities operating under California's corporation tax law are allowed to deduct COGS, as well as business expenses.
+- Corporations and Unincorporated Associations – Marijuana business entities operating under California's corporation tax law are allowed to deduct COGS, as well as business expenses.

-- Tax Credits – Medical marijuana businesses may be eligible to generate tax credits, as long as they meet the specific requirements for the particular credit.
-The tax credits of a medical marijuana business that operates as a cooperative or collective generally do not flow through to the members.
+- Tax Credits – Marijuana businesses may be eligible to generate tax credits, as long as they meet the specific requirements for the particular credit.
+The tax credits of a marijuana business that operates as a cooperative or collective generally do not flow through to the members.

 It’s very important to keep accurate and complete records.
-We understand the challenges facing the medical cannabis industry, but California law requires that you keep sales and purchase records, receipts, and normal books of account to support your income and deductions.
+We understand the challenges facing the cannabis industry, but California law requires that you keep sales and purchase records, receipts, and normal books of account to support your income and deductions.
 Find additional keeping records information.